 When calculating the ‘deemed salary’, certain expenses can be deducted from your contract income.
 To be clear, the following expenses have been mentioned by HMRC in various consultations and FAQ publications:

-• Any other expenses which do not fall within S336 ITEPA, but have another statutory route for deduction, such as professional subscriptions and professional indemnity or personal liability insurance.
+- Any other expenses which do not fall within S336 ITEPA, but have another statutory route for a deduction, such as professional subscriptions and professional indemnity or personal liability insurance.

 You are entitled to tax relief on the full cost of any travelling involved in your contract, or any travelling that you have to do to attend a place at which you are to perform your duties, excluding the costs of ordinary commuting and private travel.
 For the purposes of contractors, the following logic applies:

-• Workplace – travel from home to your permanent workplace is not tax deductible, this is part of the ‘ordinary commuting’ cost.
+- Workplace - travel from home to your permanent workplace is not tax deductible, this is part of the ‘ordinary commuting’ cost.
 For many employees their permanent workplace is obvious, and any occasional journeys to other locations will clearly be an allowable expense.
-However, in the

 “A place where an employee works is a permanent workplace if he/she attends it regularly for the performance of the duties of the employment.”
 With this definition and the concept of ‘regular attendance’, most contract workers would be in difficulty, but they are excused by the exclusion of temporary workplaces.